 Under the Clean Air Act Amendments of 1990, the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), the Transportation Equity Act for the 21st Century (TEA-21), and Moving Ahead for Progress in the 21st Century Act (MAP-21), proposed transportation projects must be derived from a long-range transportation plan (LRP) or regional transportation plan (RTP) that conforms with the state air quality plans as outlined in the state implementation plan (SIP).
 The SIP sets forth the state's strategies for achieving air quality standards.
-EPA's Transportation plans, programs, and projects before they are approved, accepted, funded, or adopted.
+EPA's Transportation Conformity Rule requires conformity determinations from proposed transportation plans, programs, and projects before they are approved, accepted, funded, or adopted.
 Federal activities may not cause or contribute to new violations of air quality standards, exacerbate existing violations, or interfere with timely attainment or required interim emissions reductions towards attainment.